BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 ## Day 42 – Feeling CONTENT!
 📅 Date: 18 July 2025
 Keystroke dynamics opened my eyes to how *behavior* can be a fingerprint in security.
 At the same time, it’s eerie that timing patterns can also leak sensitive data.
 CVE-2025-13168 reinforces the importance of keeping critical services like SSH updated—one missed patch could spell disaster.

+## Day 43 – Hmmm!
+📅 Date: 19 July 2025
+A WAF vulnerable to SQLi and USBs capable of compromising an entire org—it feels like security is full of holes everywhere.
+Today reinforced why defense in depth isn’t optional.